Focal Clear MG Review: Worth The Money?

 Focal has maintained its reputation for creating headphones that look and feel high-end.

-With their eye-catching chestnut, mixed-metal finish, and honeycomb grille, these headphones undoubtedly exude a sense of style.
+With their eye-catching chestnut color, mixed-metal finish, and honeycomb grille, these headphones are quite gorgeous and also feel great in your hands.

 For added convenience, they come with multiple cables to accommodate various consumer devices and balanced headphone amplifiers.